-Berlin is the home of passion-driven coffee roasters always exerts more than expected into their roasting methods, brewing and hospitality.
-You can witness such growing coffee enthusiasm among local in the past few years.
+Berlin is the home of passion-driven coffee roasters that always exerts more than expected into their roasting methods, brewing, and hospitality.
+You can witness such growing coffee enthusiasm among locals in the past few years.
 There are a lot of coffee companies creating new heights of coffee hospitality and if you are all up to see that, you’re just a few recommendations away.
 Here are some top most popular coffee companies in Berlin to explore their coffee scene.

-Cafe Espera is one of the most popular coffee addicts situated in Cafe Espera.
-This coffee cafe is something special and you can identify that on their websites as well as their interiors as well.
+Cafe Espera is one of the most popular places through coffee addicts.
+This coffee shop is something special and you can identify that by their website as well as by their interiors.
 This is the place where you can find freshly brewed and tasty coffee.
 They also prioritize to make use of bio-quality ingredients which increase the taste.

-Pakolat is one of the best coffee cafes in Berlin whereas all the hype about good quality food and bio has started.
-They are the coffee cafe where they only provide freshly roasted in their own coffee roasting.
-Their selection of coffee blends over time has been fresher and quick.
+Pakolat is one of the best coffee shops in Berlin where all the hype about good quality food and bio has started.
+It is the coffee place that using only freshly roasted coffee beans supplied from their own coffee roastery.
 Pakolat Coffee in Prenzlauer Berg also offers a wide variety of delicious cakes.
-This coffee place is located in the heart of Prenzlauer Berg at the Raumerstrasse 40 Pakolat which is a must go for coffee enthusiasts.

 Visit them: Raumerstraße 40, 10437 Berlin, Germany

 The interiors of Hallesches Haus located past the dangling ivy sails with outdoor tables and hyper-curated design inventory.
-You will also see the raw brick walls, blooming succulents, floating ceiling, wooden communal tables and industrial chandeliers making it look like so elegantly beautiful.
+You will also see the raw brick walls, blooming succulents, floating ceiling, wooden communal tables, and industrial chandeliers making it look so elegantly beautiful.
 It is a renovated former vacant 1902 post office building.
 The cafe and kitchen are right there, visible for people to enjoy the views.
 It is a great place to have delicious coffee and have some light meal as well.
-Hallesches Haus is perfect for meeting people, working alone on your laptop and other works as well.

 Cafe Einstein Stammhaus

-When you first visit the Refugio Cafè, the place seems to be quite like those hip Berline coffee joints with those comfortable golden couches, local art for sale and dangling plants.
+When you first visit the Refugio Cafè, the place seems to be quite like those hip Berlin coffee shops with those comfortable golden couches, local art for sale, and dangling plants.
 This is quite unique about Refugio that all the staff there are newly arrived migrants and asylum seekers.
 In fact, you find 40 refugees there working on those five floors where one of them is the cafe.
 These refugees are from various countries such as Somalia, Eritrea, Syria, and Afghanistan working as a big family here.
-Their awesome craft coffee, language courses, tasty Syrian brunch, and free exhibitions and a lot of other attractions made this place a local favourite.
+Their awesome craft coffee, language courses, tasty Syrian brunch, and free exhibitions, and a lot of other attractions made this place a local favorite.